j-poddar/resume_classifier/README.md

 - **Pie Chart:** Visualizes the distribution of categories among the uploaded resumes.

 ## Web App Usage
+You can try the live demo of the application [here](https://resumeclassifier-jp.streamlit.app).
+Please follow below steps:
 1. Upload resume files using the upload button.

 2. Click the predict button to start the prediction process.